 To minimize the risk of cavities and other dental problems, children should avoid drinking sports drinks and drink water instead.
 This applies before, during, and after their game.
-If you choose to allow your child to drink a sports drink, we encourage you to speak with Dr. Mark Nelson and Dr. Treagan White about the sports drink before allowing your child to drink it.
+If you choose to allow your child to drink a sports drink, we encourage you to speak with Dr. Mark Nelson, Dr. Treagan White, and Dr. Adam Hiné about the sports drink before allowing your child to drink it.

 If your child does drink a sports beverage, we recommend that you:

 - Reduce the frequency with which they drink it and the amount of time their teeth are in contact with the beverage

 - Teach your child to swallow immediately rather than swishing the liquid in their mouth